Juries in England and Wales: Empanelling and challenging jurors

 The clerk then calls each juror individually to either affirm or to take the oath, reading from a printed card whilst, if taking an oath, holding a holy book in his right hand (New Testament for those Christians who will swear an oath; Old Testament for Jews; or Qur'an for Muslims).
 Some Christians (notably Quakers, Moravians and Jehovah's Witnesses) will not take an oath because they believe it is prohibited by Matthew 5:33-37 and James 5:12.
 The right of Quakers and Moravians to affirm, rather than swear, when joining a jury was introduced under the Quakers and Moravians Act 1833, and later extended to those who were formerly Quakers or formerly Moravians under the Quakers and Moravians Act 1838.
 Since then the right to affirm has been extended to anyone who chooses to do so, and no reason for choosing to affirm has to be given.
 The option to affirm is now commonly used by Quakers, Moravians, Jehovah's Witnesses, and some other Christians as well as by atheists and agnostics.
 Under the Oaths Act 1978, all affirmations are given in the format "I, do solemnly, sincerely and truly declare and affirm..."

+The wording of oaths have changed over the years with growing input and inclusion of minority faith communities, including an update to the Sikh oath to remove the recommendation to swear by Waheguru, the removal of the Buddhist oath 'in the presence of Buddha', and the addition of a pagan oath.

 Under some circumstances a juror can be challenged, and may not serve.
 This must be done before the oath is taken, and on limited grounds.